ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-refresh/index.md

     // If no route is passed, or an empty array, then the top level store is refreshed. route?: string[];

-    // If true, then all rows at the level getting refreshed are destroyed, including
+    // If true, then all rows at the level getting refreshed are immediatly destroyed
-    // their child rows, and 'loading' rows appear, to signal to the user that loading
+    // and 'loading' rows will appear.
-    // is taking place.
     //
-    // If false, then loading will happen in the background and data will be updated
+    // If false, then all rows at the level getting refreshed are kept until rows
-    // immediatly once loading has complete without showing any loading rows. purge?: boolean;
+    // are loaded (no 'loading' rows appear). purge?: boolean;
 }
 ```